Lyndon B. Johnson: Facts and Major Accomplishments

 Most known for: Becoming the Senate Minority Leader at age 44; passing the Civil Rights Act of 1964 and the Voting Rights Act of 1965

 Prior to becoming the 36th United States President, Lyndon B. Johnson was the second in command to President John F. Kennedy (35th U.S. President).
 His elevation to the highest office in the land came as a result of the tragic assassination of JFK on November 22, 1963.
 As commander in chief (1963-1969), Johnson worked to deliver on his presidential promise of making America a “Great Society”.
-But for his inability to draw the Vietnam War to closing end, President Johnson, also known as LBJ, would perhaps have been able to break into the Greatest U.S. presidents of all time list.
+Had he been able to draw the Vietnam War to a conclusion, President Johnson, also known as LBJ, would perhaps have been able to break into the Greatest U.S. presidents of all time list.
 Regardless, LBJ did achieve some incredible things during his time in the White House.